nathaliedpettersson/nathaliedpettersson/README.md

 --------------------------------------------------------------------------------------------------------------

-### I am familiar with this but would love to learn more!
+### I am familiar with this but I would love to learn more!

 - Testing, like Cypress and Jest
 - Databases like MySQL, Neo4J